Arche-tecture

 Mid-Century Modern

-The style that redefined suburban America during the middle of the twentieth century
+The style that redefined suburban America during the 1950s and 1960s

 Streamline Moderne